Wruyman1/Wruyman01.github.io/README.md

-Name: William (Bill) Ruymann Jr Email: wgruymann@my.waketech.edu This will act as my school Gethub page This page will have my assigments and files from Wake Tech
+Name: William (Bill) Ruymann Jr Email:Â wgruymann@my.waketech.eduÂ This will act as my school Gethub page This page will have my assigments and files from Wake Tech.